SwissArmyRonin/SwissArmyRonin.github.io/UbuntuHyperV.md

 # Ubuntu in Hyper-V

+note: Don't do this.
+Just use WSL2.
+Hyper-V is unstable.

 Setup a quick Ubuntu workstation with support for extended sessions.

 * Quick-Create an Ubuntu 20 machine